JMB-Scripts/SAXS-Graphs/README.md

 ## Plots:
   1- Form factor
   2- Guinier Fit (Rg, I(0), qmin*Rg qmax*Rg,nbeg, nend) & Residuals of the fit (check aggregation and or repulsion, here looks nice)
-  3- Normalised Kratky plot (presence of disordered regions) 4- Plot of the Volume of correlation and cumulative integral (evaluate the q max for MW determination)
+  3- Normalised Kratky plot (here presence of disordered regions) 4- Plot of the Volume of correlation and cumulative integral (MW determination at 0.3, 8/Rg and from Porod cut at 8/Rg)

 ![Capture d’écran 2024-10-25 à 13 39 00](https://github.com/user-attachments/assets/3e07d5a6-09f5-4b3b-9b10-cd18248121e5)